originphp/website/source/docs/models.md

 $ bin/console generate model Product
 ```

-For more information see [code generation](/docs/development/code-generation)
+For more information on code generation see the [code generation guide](/docs/development/code-generation).

 Then create the table for the model, which should be lower case, underscored and plural, in this example it would
 be called `products`.